 Let them handle all correspondence with the Secretary of State and other government agencies.

-Thanks for reading our article: How to apply for an EIN number.
+Thanks for reading How to apply for an EIN number.